dblock/slack-market/README.md

 ### Quotes from Yahoo Finance

 Mention a stock ticker and get a quote.
+Works for crypto-currencies.
 Single-character stocks should include a $ sign, eg. `$F`.

 ![](public/img/market.gif)